 Remedial massage: What is it and how does it work?

 Remedial massage is type of massage therapy.
-Rather than being one specific type of treatment we use a number of
+Rather than being one specific type of treatment we use a number of techniques to help relieve you of pain, discomfort or whatever issue you have.

 It’s probably our most common type of treatment at Movement Matters.
-If you'd like to learn more, contact us, keep
+If you'd like to learn more, contact us, keep reading, or click on a link below to jump to a section:

 What techniques are used in remedial massage?